-- GPRS: An always on internet connection for mobile devices that provides greater speed of connection (171kb/s). e)Bluetooth: A short range wireless connection.
+- GPRS: An always-on internet connection for mobile devices that provides a greater speed of connection (171kb/s). e)Bluetooth: A short-range wireless connection.
 This enables PDAs (Personal Digital Assistants) to pass messages to and from other mobile devices.

 - PDAs: Personal Digital Assistants have evolved to mini PCs able to carry out many of the basic functions of a larger PC using the Palm OS or MS Pocket PC operating system.

 - MP3s: Audio file format that efficiently compresses files and enables them to be shared.

 - CAMs: Video cameras are now embedded into mobile phones and PDAs.

 The Availability Of M-Learning